-Basecamp isn’t the first project management app to be introduced here (we already reviewed Mavenlink, Clarizen, Attask, etc,..), but it is one of the most popular ones, and for good reason.
+Basecamp isn’t the first project management app to be introduced here (we already reviewed Mavenlink, Clarizen, Attask (now Workfront), etc,..), but it is one of the most popular ones, and for good reason.
 It offers so many features as standard, such as having single-page projects and a place to combine your projects, employees, companies, vendors and other details in one cloud-based location.

 As a freelancer who often uses Basecamp with various clients, I can tell you already that I love Basecamp.
 Let’s learn more about why with this Basecamp review.